 She makes a chicken.

-I'm looking at the chicken price, uncooked, 18, well no, it's no 20 bucks.
+I'm looking at the chicken price, uncooked, 18, well, no, it's no 20 bucks.

 And at that same store, they used to sell rotisserie chicken that was really good for six bucks for a whole chicken.

-And I used to, I know because I used to buy it and eat it.
+And I used to, I know, because I used to buy it and eat it.

 I'm a paleo guy.

-Uh, and then of course, now we continue with the Green New Deal nonsense.
+And then, of course, now we continue with the Green New Deal nonsense.

-And and then, of course, our slogan of the week by by Mayor Pothole Pete, which is Of course, the more pain we are all experiencing from the high price price of gas, the more benefit there is for those who can't this electric vehicle.
+Of course, the more pain we are all experiencing from paying the price of gas, the more benefit there is for those who can't electric vehicles.

 And then we're transitioning.